Updated: Oct 13, 2020

 Shortness of breath and trouble breathing when lying flat

-The cause of aortic tears is unknown.
+The cause of an aortic tear is unknown.
 It can occur at any age, but is most commonly seen in men aged between 40-70 years old.
 Around 2 in 10,000 people will be affected by this condition.
 Here are some conditions that are thought to be linked with an aortic tear:

 High blood pressure